-If you’re living with multiple sclerosis (MS), you’ve probably lost several minutes — if not hours — searching your house for misplaced items… only to find your keys or wallet somewhere random, like the kitchen pantry or medicine cabinet.
+If you’re living with multiple sclerosis (MS), you’ve probably lost several minutes — if not hours — searching your house for a misplaced item like your keys or wallet, only to find it somewhere random, like the kitchen pantry or medicine cabinet.

 You’re not alone.
 Cog fog, or MS-related brain fog, affects many people living with MS. In fact, it’s estimated that more than half of people living with MS will develop cognitive issues like difficulty understanding conversations, thinking critically, or recalling memories.

-Losing your train of thought mid-sentence, forgetting why you entered a room, or struggling to remember a friend’s name are all possibilities when cog fog strikes.
+Losing your train of thought mid-sentence, forgetting why you entered a room, or trying to remember a friend’s name are all possibilities when cog fog strikes.

 Krysia Hepatica, an entrepreneur with MS, describes how her brain works differently now.
 “The information is there.
 It just takes longer to access it,” she tells Healthline.

 “For instance, if someone asks me a question about a particular detail from days or weeks before, I can’t always immediately pull it up.
-It slowly comes back, in chunks.
+It slowly comes back in chunks.
 It’s like sifting through an old-school card catalog instead of just Googling it.
-Analog vs. digital.
+Analog versus digital.
 Both work, one is just slower,” Hepatica explains.

-Lucie Linder was diagnosed with relapsing-remitting MS in 2007 and says cog fog has been a significant issue for her, as well.
-“The sudden memory loss, disorientation, and mental sluggishness that can strike at any minute are not so fun.”
+Lucie Linder was diagnosed with relapsing-remitting MS in 2007 and says that cog fog has also been a significant issue for her.
+“The sudden memory loss, disorientation, and mental sluggishness that can strike at any minute are not so fun,” she remarks.

 Linder describes times when she’s unable to focus or concentrate on a task because her brain feels like it’s slush in thick mud.